7 signs that it’s time to change your CMSSiw Grinaker on

 You and your colleagues might make a dream team when it comes to editing content, but what’s the point if your CMS can’t keep up?
 No part of the content creation process should be a hassle, whether it’s selecting and uploading images to go along with the text, previewing the content in different channels, or kicking off a workflow.
 A modern content management system will offer features designed to speed up the publishing process, like a highly flexible UI for editors.

-UI flexibility enables a company to make content management more effective and intuitive, fine tune every single page, create the most responsive landing pages, and add editorial content to any device.
+UI flexibility enables a company to make content management more effective and intuitive, fine tune every single page, and create the most responsive landing pages.
 Modern systems also help to streamline the image handling process, allowing the creation of a variant of an image on the fly, and removing the burden of manually cropping and scaling images when reusing them across content and landing pages.

 4) Limited mobile support